gbrough/programming-language-suggester/README.md

   -   This is a webpage to help people choose what language they should learn.
   -   HTML: "Build with HTML tags including p,h,div, and span."
   -   CSS: "Added CSS Styling for formatting"
+  -   Bootstrap: "Bootstrap used for styling the header and footer of the page."
   -   jQuery: "Form gathers input from the user."Uses branching to return the result."

 ### Technologies Used: